walsh9/7drl2015/README.md

 ## POST 7DRL Changelog
 ### 1.1
-* Text fixes
-* Buff healing from Swell to 4HP.
+* Buff healing from 'Swell' to 4HP.
-* Increase size of Vortex Ward a bit and make it push adjacent enemies.
+* Increase size of 'Vortex Ward' and make it push away directly adjacent enemies.
+* Increase 'Flow Into Time' duration to 8 turns, but make player attacks do 0 damage when using it.
+* Remove 'Overflowing'.
+* Add message when you enter a new floor that mentions you are healed and have new blessings.
+* Make the text 'Jewel of Zot' consistently magenta.
+* Clean up the 'look' screen.
+* Message that you can move by swiping on touchscreens.
+* A few other ui tweaks.